jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 </div>

 #### (when north of the sun's path or directly on it)
-1. Align the face of the dial with the equatorial plane<sup>a</sup>, with the solar noon position at the top.
+1. Position the watch dial vertically with the solar noon position at the top.
+2. Tilt the dial away from you by an angle equal to your latitude.
-2. Rotate your body till the hour hand points toward the sun.<sup>b</sup>
+3. Rotate your body till the hour hand points toward the sun.<sup>a</sup>
-3. The dial's solar noon position now points southward<sup>c</sup>.
+4. The dial's solar noon position now points southward<sup>b</sup>.

-<sup>a</sup> Start vertical and tilt the dial away from you by an angle equal
-to your latitude.
-{:.tangent .indent}

-<sup>b</sup> If the sun is north of the equator, you can use a knife blade to
+<sup>a</sup> If the sun is north of the equator, you can use a knife blade to
 cast a shadow on the hour hand as an alignment guide.
 Otherwise, it may be helpful as an extension of the hand.
 {:.tangent .indent}

-<sup>c</sup> In the tropics, the sun may pass directly overhead at solar noon.
+<sup>b</sup> In the tropics, the sun may pass directly overhead at solar noon.
 If it does, all directions will seem to be south.
 Wait ten minutes.
 {:.tangent .indent}

 #### (when south of the sun's path)
-1. Align the face of the dial with the equatorial plane<sup>a</sup>, with the hour hand at the top.
+1. Position the watch dial vertically with the hour hand at the top.
+2. Tilt the dial away from you by an angle equal to your latitude.
-2. Rotate your body till the solar noon position points toward the sun.<sup>d</sup>
+3. Rotate your body till the solar noon position points toward the sun.<sup>c</sup>
-3. The hour hand now points southward.
+4. The hour hand now points southward.

-<sup>a</sup> Start vertical and tilt the dial away from you by an angle equal
-to your latitude.
-{:.tangent .indent}

-<sup>d</sup> When the sun is south of the equator, you can use a knife blade to
+<sup>c</sup> When the sun is south of the equator, you can use a knife blade to
 cast a shadow on the solar-noon position as an alignment guide.
 Otherwise, it may be helpful as an extended marker of the position.
 {:.tangent .indent}